JPC-AV/JPC_AV_videoQC/README.md

 If the file does not match the file naming convention, the script will exit.

 process_file.py will run metadata tools on the input video file.
 The available tools are:
-- MediaConch (checks files against the MediaConch poilcy listed in 'config/command_config.yaml')
+- MediaConch (checks files against the MediaConch policy listed in 'config/command_config.yaml')
 - MediaInfo ("full" or `-f` output)
 - Exiftool
 - ffprobe (output in JSON format)